Role of Legal Metrology in Food Industry

 • Dimensions (if any)

-• Manufacturer means a person who makes or produces that product or commodity and includes a person, firm, company.
-Whereas, packer means who packs that manufactured product before selling or distributing the same for public use.
+• Manufacturer means a person who makes or produces that product or commodity and includes a person, firm, or company.
+Whereas, packer means someone who packs that manufactured product before selling or distributing it for public use.

-• The name and address of the manufacturer, importer, or the packer, as the case may if manufacturer or importer or packer is different from each other for the respective product.
-Such name of the manufacturer, importer, or packer should be written on the respective package before selling or distributing the same.
+• The Name and Address of the manufacturer, importer, or packer, as the case may be if the manufacturer, importer, or packer is different from each other for the respective product.
+Such a name should be written on the respective package before selling or distributing the same.

-2) The Address or short address of the manufacturer or packer
+Address or Short Address of the Manufacturer or Packer

-• The address should contain where the manufacturing premises is located, the city and state where such premises are established, postal index number (PIN) code of the same.
+• The Address should contain the location of the manufacturing premises, the city and state where such premises are established, and the postal index number (PIN) code of the same.

-• Only the S.I. system that is a standard International System of Units must be used for determining the net quantity of the product as well as at the time of displaying it on the commodity.
+• Only the S.I. system, which is a standard International System of Units, must be used to determine the net quantity of the product and display it on the commodity.

 Units of Net Quantity: